roman-studer/fhnw-ds-hs2019-weatherstation/README.md

 Import the data from the CSVs and the API into influxDB

 ```
-python import_data.py
+python3 import_data.py
 ```

 Wait till the import sleeps for 600 seconds.
-Then run the app with
+In another terminal run the app with

 ```
-python app.py
+python3 app.py
 ```

-in another terminal.

 ## About the app